Net Gamma Exposure

 Frequently Asked Questions

-▶What is the gamma flip level and why does it matter?
+▶What is the gamma flip level and why do traders watch it so closely?

 Net Gamma Exposure is one of the signals monitored daily in the AI-driven macro analysis on Convex Trading.
 The platform synthesises data across monetary policy, credit, sentiment, and on-chain metrics to generate actionable trade recommendations.
 Create a free account to build your own signal layer and see how Net Gamma Exposure is influencing current positions.